-This lesson plan introduces the concept of how historic houses and house museums can tell the story of individuals who are significant in American history.
+This lesson plan introduces the concept of how historic houses and house museums can tell the story of individuals who are significant in American history—in this case an important early female architect.
 Historic houses can also represent high artistic design values or traditional building practices.
 The lesson plan features Hill-Stead Museum in Farmington, Connecticut.

 By investigating the life and work of Theodate Pope and by designing their perfect home, students will identify three things architects consider when designing a home for a client.